What Does Grit Mean to Fourth Graders?

 Bringing Grit to Carolina Voyager Charter School

-In addition to dedicated Friday time about social-emotional competencies, teachers at Carolina Voyager address the focus topic throughout the week.
+In addition to dedicated Friday time about social emotional learning competencies, teachers at Carolina Voyager address the focus topic throughout the week.
 Ms. Lindgren provides ideas for how to bring the theme into the classroom in the staff newsletter, which also serves as a gentle reminder to consistently reinforce the theme.
-The “Garden of Greatness” bulletin board at the school entrance celebrates students who have shown or exemplified the social-emotional competency of the month.
+The “Garden of Greatness” bulletin board at the school entrance celebrates students who have shown or exemplified the social emotional learning competency of the month.

 Students at Carolina Voyager studied grit, explored it with classmates, and reflected on how well they are able to persevere through setbacks to achieve important long-term goals.
 But what does it really mean to them in their lives?
 When the question is posed to students, they talk about never giving up, confidence, and a school environment where peers and adults cheer each other on.
 For the adults at Carolina Voyager, that’s exciting to hear!